 Their food was aromatic dishes with exotic spices, lots of lemon, garlic, cumin, rice, and saffron.
 Instead of bagels, they had couscous and falafel.

 Today, Israeli food is a actually a blend of many cuisines, brought to Israel by Jews immigrating from all over the world.
 The restaurant scene is incredibly diverse and multicultural.

-In food that is seen as Israeli — as opposed to take out Indian, Chinese or pizza — there are dishes such as blintzes, challah, gefilte fish, latkes and knishes that is considered Jewish (at least, European Jewish.)
+In food that is seen as Israeli — as opposed to take out Indian, Chinese or pizza — there are dishes such as blintzes, challah, gefilte fish, latkes and knishes that are considered Jewish (at least, European Jewish.)
 Dishes actually native to the Middle East are called “Mizrachi”, meaning “from the east.”
 Such dishes are actually found in many other Middle Eastern countries as well.
-This includes items such as falafel, halvah and hummous.
+This includes items such as falafel, halvah and hummos.

-In Israel, as in the UK, French Fries are called “chips.”
+In Israel, as in the UK, French fries are called “chips.”
 Israeli falafel sandwiches sometimes include such chips in them.

 Contrary to popular belief, there are some non-kosher restaurants in Israel, where you can get pork, and eat bacon and eggs.

 Jewish cooking is strongly influenced by its religious dietary laws.
 See the entry on Kosher for more information.

 Short talk by Dr David Kraemer, Professor of Talmud and Rabbinics, Jewish Theological Seminary, New York.
 2020